sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ### Invocation Rules
 * Auto techsupport invocation should only happen when both the global cooloff and per-docker cooloff period is passed.
 * Feature should be enabled globally and also per-docker, for this to apply on any of the critical processes running inside that docker.
-* If not explicitly enabled, the feature is considered disabled.
-* If the cooloff (global & per-docker) isn't explicitly configured, a default value should be set and is used

 ### Core & Techsupport Cleanup
-* Core cleanup mechanism should also be introduced.
+* Core dump & techsupport dump cleanup mechanism should also be introduced.
-* Should provide a way to cleanup techsupport dumps
+* Size-based cleanup should be performed for both of these.
+* Individual configurable options should be provided for each of these.

 ## 3. Core Dump Generation in SONiC
 In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.